gdong42/grpc-mate/README.md

 * `GRPC_MATE_PROXIED_PORT`: the backend gRPC Port grpc-mate connects to, defaults to 9090
 * `GRPC_MATE_LOG_LEVEL`: the log level, must be INFO, DEBUG, or ERROR, defaults to INFO

+## Limitation

+Currently, gRPC Mate works with Unary calls only.
+We are working on support Streaming as well.

 ## Contributing

 All kinds of contribution are welcome!